What is a Hedge Fund Manager?

 - Analyze investment options to choose the best option possible for each investor.

-- Understand investor needs and making sure that all investment processes meet these objectives.
+- Understand investor needs and make sure that all investment processes meet these objectives.

-- Offer investment advisory services to investors and communicating new investment products and portfolio performance of each investor.
+- Offer investment advisory services to investors and communicate new investment products and portfolio performance of each investor.

 - Manage a pool of investment analysts, traders, quantitative analysts, and accountants.

 - Reconcile investment values on a daily or monthly basis.